 Since we manufacture and sell our products worldwide, our business is subject to risks associated with doing business internationally.
-During the years ended December 31, 2011 and 2010, approximately, 26% and 32%, respectively, of our product sales were to international distributors.
-As a result of this international growth, we have become increasingly subject to a variety of risks, which could cause fluctuations in the results of our international and domestic operations.
+During the years ended December 31, 2012, 2011 and 2010, approximately, 19%, 25%, and 31%, respectively, of our product sales were to international distributors.
+We continue to be subject to a variety of risks, which could cause fluctuations in the results of our international and domestic operations.
 These risks include:

-- The impact of recessions and other economic conditions in economies, including Europe in particular, outside the United States; - Sovereign risk associated with doing business with government financed healthcare hospitals and institutions in Italy; - Instability of foreign economic, political and labor conditions; - Unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union; - The impact of strikes, work stoppages, work slowdowns, grievances, complaints, claims of unfair labor practices or other collective bargaining disputes; - Difficulties in complying with restrictions imposed by regulatory or market requirements, tariffs or other trade barriers or by U.S. export laws; - Imposition of governmental controls limiting the volume of international sales; - Longer accounts receivable payment cycles; - Potentially adverse tax consequences, including, if required, difficulties transferring funds generated in non-U.S. jurisdictions to the U.S. in a tax efficient manner; - Difficulties in protecting intellectual property; - Difficulties in managing international operations; and - Burdens of complying with a wide variety of foreign laws.
+- The impact of recessions and other economic conditions in economies, including Europe in particular, outside the United States; - · Sovereign risk associated with doing business with government financed healthcare hospitals and institutions in Italy; - · Instability of foreign economic, political and labor conditions; - · Unfavorable labor regulations applicable to our European operations, such as severance and the unenforceability of non-competition agreements in the European Union; - · The impact of strikes, work stoppages, work slowdowns, grievances, complaints, claims of unfair labor practices or other collective bargaining disputes; - · Difficulties in complying with restrictions imposed by regulatory or market requirements, tariffs or other trade barriers or by U.S. export laws; - · Imposition of governmental controls limiting the volume of international sales; - · Longer accounts receivable payment cycles; - Potentially adverse tax consequences, including, if required, difficulties transferring funds generated in non-U.S. jurisdictions to the U.S. in a tax efficient manner; - · Difficulties in protecting intellectual property; - · Difficulties in managing international operations; and - · Burdens of complying with a wide variety of foreign laws.